ome/omero-guide-ilastik/docs/gettingstarted.rst

 We will use a Python script showing how to analyze data stored in an OMERO server using the ilastik API.
 The code snippets are extracted from the Python script :download:`pixels_classification.py <../scripts/pixels_classification.py>`.
-A notebook is also available.
-See :download:`pixels_classification.ipynb <../notebooks/pixels_classification.ipynb>`
+A notebook is also available, see `pixels_classification.ipynb <https://mybinder.org/v2/gh/ome/omero-guide-ilastik/master?filepath=notebooks>`_.

 We will show: